-3.4.
-Capital risk management
+3.4 Capital management

-The company's objectives when managing capital are to safeguard the company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
-Total capital is calculated by the management as "equity" as shown in the balance sheet.
+The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholder and to maintain an optimal capital structure to reduce the cost of capital.
+Total capital is calculated by the management as 'equity' as shown in the balance sheet.